 In each installment of our educational blog series, Anatomy of a Photograph, we’ll break down one of our trickiest wedding photos.
-From conception to composition, equipment to settings; subject to lighting, you’ll find out exactly what went into creating the image.
-In this one, we look at how to take nighttime wedding photos.
+From conception to composition, equipment to settings, subject to lighting, you’ll find out exactly what went into creating the image.

 Earlier this month, we had the pleasure of shooting Carrie and Cody’s destination wedding at Race & Religious in New Orleans.
 Nola’s always been one of my favorite cities.
 The food, the music the architecture, and the overall vibe are like no place else on Earth.
 Long story short, I knew I had to try my best to do this wedding justice.

 Focal Length: 24mm